korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Weight SubClassOf rangeTo exactly 1 xsd:integer`
         Every weight must have exactly one ending range value as an integer.

-8. Vehicle → performsRole → VehicleInAccident
+8. Vehicle → performsVehicleInAccident → VehicleInAccident
     * `VehicleInAccident SubClassOf Vehicle` <br />
         Every VehicleInAccident is Vehicle

-    * `PerformsRole some VehicleInAccident SubClassOf Vehicle` <br />
+    * `PerformsVehicleInAccident some VehicleInAccident SubClassOf Vehicle` <br />
         Anything that performs a role in a vehicle accident is a type of vehicle.

-    * `Vehicle SubClassOf PerformsRole some VehicleInAccident` <br />
+    * `Vehicle SubClassOf PerformsVehicleInAccident some VehicleInAccident` <br />
         Every vehicle performs at least one role in a vehicle accident.

-    * `VehicleInAccident SubClassOf PerformsRole- some Vehicle` <br />
+    * `VehicleInAccident SubClassOf PerformsVehicleInAccident- some Vehicle` <br />
         Every vehicle involved in an accident is the object of a role performed by some vehicle.

-9. Crash → providesRole → VehicleInAccident
+9. Crash → providesVehicleInAccident → VehicleInAccident
-    * `Crash SubClassOf providesRole some VehicleInAccident` <br />
+    * `Crash SubClassOf providesVehicleInAccident some VehicleInAccident` <br />
         Every crash must provide at least one VehicleInAccident role.

 10. VehicleInAccident → hasSpeed → xsd